aspschn/swingby/README.md

 ```sh
 $ make example
 ```
-The examples are in the `examples/` directory with begin of two digit numbers.
+The examples are in the `examples/` directory with begin of two-digit numbers.

 #### Debug Logs